hopsoft/han/readme.md

           },
           formats: [ "json" ],
           params: {
-            name: "New Name",
-            team: "New Team"
-          }
+            name: "Luke Skywalker", // value to update to [optional]
+            team: "Rebel Alliance" // value to update to [optional] }
         },
         {